RaresDrg/test-readme/README.md

         Environment guard — env variables are strictly validated at startup to prevent the server from running with missing or invalid configuration.
       </li>
       <li>
-        Controlled output shaping — Mongoose schemas apply custom serialization rules to ensure that only intended fields are exposed in API responses, while sensitive or internal data is automatically omitted.
+        Controlled output shaping — Mongoose schemas apply custom serialization rules to ensure that only intended fields are exposed in API responses, while sensitive or internal data is omitted.
       </li>
       <li>
-        Controlled output shaping — Mongoose schemas apply custom serialization rules so that only intended fields are exposed in API responses, while sensitive or internal data is omitted.
+        Data expiration — Time‑sensitive records are automatically removed via MongoDB TTL indexes, ensuring clean, up‑to‑date storage without any manual maintenance.
       </li>
     </ul>
   </li>